Real estate yard signs are still an effective way to promote different properties for sale for real estate professionals and overall sellers.

 - Renting an old Cadillac or whichever car would appeal to the target buyer group and use that as a sign.

-- Having actual people hold and/or spin your sign.
+- Have actual people hold and/or spin your sign.
 Depending on the target buyer group, they could be dressed up or just in the same age group so the potential buyer group could relate.

-- A variation of the former idea could be a person holding a sign with a very short message or even only a QR code as the only message, with a call to action like “Take a Picture of That”.
-The QR code of course leads to the landing page of the respective property that is promoted.
+- A variation of the former idea could be a person holding a sign with a very short message or even only a QR code as the only message, with a call to action like “Take a Picture of That.”
+The QR code, of course, leads to the landing page of the respective property that is promoted.

-They also did different experiments with the sign size, text and color contrast on the sign.
+They also did different experiments with the sign size, text, and color contrast on the sign.

 The results were quite interesting.

-As you might have already suspected, when a person held the sign the engagement was increased by 60% and high-contrast colors and text also performed better.
+As you might have already suspected, when a person held the sign, the engagement was increased by 60%, and high-contrast colors and text also performed better.

 Further results were the following:

-- Short messages increase the engagement by 90%
+- Short messages increase engagement by 90%

-- The same sized message performed better on a larger sign, and caused a 75% higher response rate.
+- The same-sized message performed better on a larger sign and caused a 75% higher response rate.

-- A simple and easy to read design leads to 40% more responses.
+- A simple and easy-to-read design leads to 40% more responses.

-This means you may want to play with the form of the design and/or introduce also a human element.
+This means you may want to play with the form of the design and/or also introduce a human element.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.